 The Corporation's minimum ratio of eligible capital to risk weighted assets is 10.50% and this is our policy minimum for risk weighted capital.
-Our long-term target level has been set at 13.50% to ensure we have adequate capital relative to our risk profile.
-We completed 2019 with a ratio of 13.21%; level with the prior year.
-Looking ahead to 2020, the leverage ratio is budgeted to increase to 9.00% and risk weighted capital ratio is expected to decline slightly to 12.91%.
+Our longterm target level has been set at 13.50% to ensure we have adequate capital relative to our risk profile.
+We completed 2020 with a ratio of 12.60%; lower than 13.21% of the prior year-end.
+Looking ahead to 2021, we expect equity to grow to just over \$80 million while the risk weighted capital ratio declines to 12.28% as we continue to pursue loan growth.
 We monitor this closely to ensure we continue to have adequate capital to continue our strategy to pursue mergers and acquisitions which will benefit the credit union in the long term.